myrrlyn/home/priv/papers/resume.typ

 == 3.
 Amazon Web Services

 I led the design and implementation of a Rust real-time unikernel running on a small ARM processor.
-I worked closely with electrical engineers to develop a novel networking appliance subject to strict performance, security, and tamper-resistance requirements.
+I worked with electrical engineers to develop a novel networking appliance subject to strict performance, security, and tamper-resistance requirements.

 == 4.
 Space Dynamics Laboratory